Wireless Security for the Legal Profession

 Viruses and can attack both WLAN and PCS wireless connections.
 Although most viruses are written for Windows and DOS based computers, the prevalence of mobile viruses that attack smart phone operating systems are increasing.

 While wireless networks and devices allow great convenience for communication and computing, the security of the wireless domain is not impervious to intrusion and attack.
 The more people use wireless for valuable communications, the more attractive wireless becomes to attackers.
-Legal professionals who use WLAN / WI-FI connections should secure their networks and communications by employing the WEP encryption that is often included with their wireless hardware.
+Legal professionals who use WLAN / WI-FI connections should secure their networks and communications by employing the WPA2 protection that is often included with their wireless hardware.
 Until better forms of security are established for PCS connections, the legal profession should not depend on devices such as mobile phones, handheld PCs and PDAs, for secure confidential communications.